-We prepare our consolidated financial statements in conformity with U.S. GAAP.
+We prepare our consolidated financial statements in conformity with GAAP.
 These principles are subject to interpretation by the SEC and various bodies formed to interpret and create appropriate accounting policies.
-A change in these policies or in the way these policies are interpreted by us or by our regulators could materially affect our current or previously issued financial statements.
+A change in these policies or in the way these policies are interpreted by us or regulators could materially effect our reported results and may even retroactively affect previously reported financial statements.